 Probiotics are the latest trend around digestive health.
 But are they all they’re cracked up to be?

 Probiotics probably don’t need much of an introduction.
 Whether you’ve seen commercials touting probiotic-packed yogurt or are a kombucha devotee, probiotics seem to be everywhere these days.
-That’s because probiotics, also known as the “good” bacteria, have gained popularity for enhancing the immune system and supporting digestive health.
+That’s because probiotics, also known as the “good” bacteria, have been linked to enhancing the immune system and supporting digestive health, thus growing in popularity.

 Call for an Appointment